FahimehK/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

->'ls' displays all list all of the files in the directory.
+>'ls' displays all list all of the files in the directory<br/>
 >'ls -a' displays all files.
 >'ls -l' displays a long format listing.
 >'ls -lh' displays